-From 1 July 2018, if you’re a GESB Super member and meet eligibility requirements, you can apply to withdraw voluntary contributions made after 1 July 2017 (and the associated earnings) to use towards the purchase or construction of your first home2.
+From 1 July 2018, if you meet eligibility requirements, you can apply to the Australian Taxation Office to withdraw voluntary contributions made to your GESB Super account after 1 July 2017 (and the associated earnings on those contributions) to use towards the purchase or construction of your first home2.
 As West State Super and Gold State Super are constitutionally protected funds, contributions made to these schemes are not eligible for the FHSS scheme.

 Learn more about the First Home Super Saver scheme.

 The way your super is taxed depends on your age, how your benefit is paid, and whether you have a taxed (GESB Super) or untaxed (West State Super and Gold State Super) account.

 1 If you access your benefit before you reach your Commonwealth preservation age you may be liable to pay a higher rate of tax.
 The Commonwealth preservation age is higher than the age at which you can access your Gold State Super benefit.
 Please contact your Member Services Centre and review our Tax and super brochure for more information.